 Drinking patterns among older adults (45 years or above) in New Zealand

-Alcohol use among older age remains common, although decreases with advancing age.
-In 2017/18, the prevalence of drinking in the past year among older men and women remained high:
+Alcohol use among older age remains common, although it decreases with advancing age.
+In 2018/19, the prevalence of drinking in the past year among older men and women remained high:

 Hazardous drinking patterns remain prevalent throughout older New Zealanders